2023 Projects

 Soil Your Undies Taranaki

-Enviroschools is working with students at four schools on this fun approach to understanding soil biology and the role of earthworms and dung beetles as ecosystem engineers through burying cotton underwear and its comparison to a similar study in Otago.
+Enviroschools worked with students at four schools to understand soil biology and the role of earthworms and dung beetles as ecosystem engineers through burying cotton underwear and comparing results to a similar study in Otago.

 Read more